 Adding links within your website to other pages on your site helps Google understand your content and its importance.
 At least when you do it correctly.
 The number of links you have pointing to other relevant pages (both within and outside of your website) help Google to understand your content better and also provide a better user experience by giving easy access to additional information.

 People want websites to be easy to use.
 So does Google.
 Two of the most important factors Google checks are how fast your site is, and whether or not it is mobile-friendly.
 A website that is lacking in either category will frustrate users and send them to your competitors’ websites.
 You can easily check your website for both with free tools from Google.
 The Pagespeed Insights tool can tell you how fast (or how slow) your website really is, and you can check to see if your website is mobile-friendly by using the Mobile Friendly Test.

 HTTPS (Hypertext Transfer Protocol Secure) enabled websites encrypt data and don’t allow it to be modified or corrupted during transfer.
 While data security in itself is a good idea, Google also announced in 2014 that HTTPS would become one of its ranking factors.
 If you’re not sure if your website is secure, simply check the web browser address bar and see if it is preceded by “http:” or “https:”.

 Want a complete guide to dental SEO?

-SEO is one of the most important, and most challenging, topics in dental marketing.
+Understanding SEO and how it impacts your dental website and new patient calls is one of the most important, and most challenging, topics in dental marketing.
 Download your copy of The Definitive Guide to Improving Your Dental SEO and get an in-depth explanation of search engine optimization and how it can help you reach your marketing goals.